NearNodeFlash/nnf-deploy/Readme.md

 ## nnf-deploy

-nnf-deploy is a golang executable capable of building all of the docker components of the Rabbit software stack locally as well as deploying and undeploying those components to a k8s cluster specified by the current kube config.
+nnf-deploy is a golang executable capable of building components of the Rabbit software stack locally as well as deploying and un-deploying those components to a k8s cluster specified by the current kube config.

 ### Build